epfl-ada/ada-2023-project-pandamonium/README.md

 - 1.12.23: **Homework 2 deadline**
 ---
 - 5.12.22: Linear Regression/advanced methods for prediction.
 Start advanced visualization.
 - 8.12.22: Finish visualizations and refinements.
-Review past work/progress, alter plan if necessary.
+Review past work/progress, and alter the plan if necessary.
 ---
 - 12.12.22: All technical parts finished, start with datastory (website development).
-- 15.12.22: Finish datastory
+- 15.12.22: Finish data story
 ---
 - 20.12.22: Check all deliverables and update README.
 Deliberately scheduled less to have some buffer time.
 - 22.12.22: **Project milestone 3 deadline**